 Diagnosing an elbow sprain requires an exam from a healthcare provider.
 They will examine the injured body area and ask several assessment questions.

-Since bones and ligaments are not visible with the naked eye, they may order imaging testing such as an X-ray, ultrasound, CT scan, or MRI.
+Since bones and ligaments are not visible to the naked eye, they may order imaging testing such as an X-ray, ultrasound, CT scan, or MRI.

 Imaging tests will provide a picture of the injury and a radiologist will interpret the results.
 Imaging tests help determine the exact location of the injury and how severe the injury is.